Concentration Calculator

 How do I convert between concentration units?

 To convert molarity to g/L: multiply by molar mass (M x g/mol = g/L).
 To convert g/L to molarity: divide by molar mass.
-To convert to ppm (mg/L for dilute aqueous solutions): 1 ppm = 1 mg/L = 0.001 g/L. For w/w%: %(w/w) = (g solute / g solution) x 100; you need solution density to convert to molarity.
+To convert to ppm (mg/L for dilute aqueous solutions): 1 ppm = 1 mg/L = 0.001 g/L. For w/w%: %(w/w) = (g solute / g solution) x 100.
+The w/w mode here asks for the mass of solute and the mass of solution in grams directly (not a density); to then turn that percentage into molarity you additionally need the solution density, which converts the solution mass into a volume.

 Important Disclaimer: Estimates for informational purposes only.